XBEN-z/CAC-QPI-reconstruction-pseudocode/README.md

 > **Non-Iterative Quantitative Phase Imaging with Aberration Correction via Angular and Focal Modulation**

 The repository is intended to make the reconstruction procedure, calibration requirements, and numerical settings transparent and reproducible at the algorithm-specification level.
 It contains detailed pseudocode rather than executable source code.
-Raw experimental data, forward simulations, synthetic-object generation, and simulation-only validation modules are not included.

 ## Measurement scheme